tgrahamcodes/DistributedComputerSystems_GoatFileSystem/README.txt

 2. When implementing the `format()` function, you will need to write the superblock and clear the remaining blocks in the file system.

 2.1 What should happen if the the file system is already mounted?
+This system call should not succeed as the disk cannot be mounted.
 2.2 What information must be written into the superblock?
+The magic number, the number of blocks, the number of inode blocks and the number of inodes must be written.
 2.3 How would you clear all the remaining blocks?
+Set the Valid field of the inodes parsed to zero.

 Brief response please!